npr99/URSC645/Readings/01_URSC645_Science.md

 “A hallmark of _**scientific**_ creativity is the ability to see novel and unexpected patterns in data.”
 (Munafò et al., 2017, p.
 1)

+"Science is a social enterprise: independent and collaborative groups work to accumulate knowledge as a public good."
+(Munafò et al., 2017, p.
+5)

 “Open _**science**_ refers to the process of making the content and process of producing evidence and claims transparent and accessible to others.” page 5

 ## Motivating quotes: